 Paula Butteriss Hartman

 Rochford-based Paula is a mum and works full time but still finds time for all kinds of sport - for example cycling, open water swimming and kayaking.
-She has run the Paris marathon and at the time of the portrait she was training for the Rome marathon.
+She has run the Paris marathon and at the time of the portrait she was training for the Rome marathon (subsequently cancelled due to COVID-19).
 She is also a cancer survivor and an ambassador for This Girl Can.
 Photographed with her kayak at Two Tree Island.

 It’s so frustrating to me how we are portrayed constantly by the media.
 I feel strongly about the perception of Essex Girls - I have had to live with it my entire life!